ibm-cloud-docs/discovery-data/upgrade-data.md

 The following in-place upgrades are supported:

+-   From a 5.2.x release to a later 5.2 release.
+For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSNFH6_5.2.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From a 4.8.x, 5.0.x, or 5.1.x release to the latest 5.2 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSNFH6_5.2.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From a 5.1.x release to a later 5.1 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSNFH6_5.1.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From a 4.8.x release or 5.0.x release to the latest 5.1 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSNFH6_5.1.x/svc-discovery/discovery-upgrade.html){: external}.